tifrueh/mlaatkst/README.md

 Downloading is probably the easiest for most, but there are also instructions for building with pyinstaller below.

-### Download DMG
+### Download PKG

 1. Go to the [latest release](https://github.com/tifrueh/mlaatkst/releases/latest) and download the correct version for your system:

-    - macOS: `MLAatKST-macOS-universal-(version).dmg`
+    - macOS: `MLAatKST-macOS-universal-(version).pkg`

     - Windows: There is no version for Windows yet, but I'll add that in the future.

-2. Open the double click the DMG file and drag the application to your Applications folder
+2. Right-click the PKG and select 'open'.

-3.  _Disclaimer: I do not have a developer certificate, so Gatekeeper won't let you open the app._
-    But if you trust me, you can run the following command in your terminal:
+3. _Disclaimer: I do not have a developer certificate, but if you trust me, you can right-click the PKG (instead of merely double-clicking it), select 'open' and then 'open' again to circumvent macOS Gatekeeper.
-    ~~~ shell
-    xattr -d com.apple.quarantine /Applications/MLAatKST.app
-    ~~~

-4. You should then be able to open and use the app.
+5. You should then be able to open and use the app.

 ### Download ZIP